Skip to main content

 Correcting errors

-If you have forgotten to specify or have specified the wrong employment type, and did not receive an error message (MAGNET/EDAG) about this in the feedback (A03), you should correct the error in the a-melding where you received the error message.
+If you have forgotten to specify or have specified the wrong employment type, and did not receive an error message (MAGNET/EDAG) about this in the feedback (A03), you should correct the error in the a-melding that was wrong or incomplete.

 What we use the information for